jelenatesic/SQL_radiation_tracking/README.md

-# Radiation Dose Tracking System
+# Radiation Dose Tracking System (SQL)

-This repository contains SQL assignment.
-The aim is to design a simplified radiation dose tracking system for medical imaging.
-The goal was to track patient exposures across time and ensure annual safety thresholds were not exceeded.
+This project implements a simplified radiation dose tracking system for medical imaging using SQL and SQLite.

-In this assignment we are tracking: patients, imaging procedures, radiation dose per procedure and dates of exposure.

-## Task 1 — Patient Dose Summary
-Selecting patients with total radiation dose > 20 mSv in the last year.
-Radiation dose for the 1 year period from the current date and number of radiation events per patient, with first and last screening date displayed.
+The goal is to:
+- Track radiation exposure per patient
+- Agregate dose over clinically meaningful time windows (1 year)
+- Detect when regulatory safety thresholds are exceeded.

+The project is inspired by real-world radiology and nuclear medicine dose monitoring systems.

+## Clinical Motivation
+Medical imaging procedures such as X-ray, CT and PET expose patients to ionizing radiation, which can be dangerous if the defined threshold of cumulative radiation exposure over one year is exceeded (20 mSv).

+This system answers questions like:
+- How much radiation has a patient recieved in the last year?
+- How many imaging events contributed to that dose?
+- On which imaging event did a patient cross a risk threshold?

+---
+## Database Shema
+The database is normalized into three main tables:

+### Patients

+### Procedures

+### Radiation Events